Pooja-Rajkumar/rectools/README.md

 ## Matrix factorization model:

-Let A denote the matrix of ratings, with Yij in row i, column j.
+Let A denote the matrix of ratings, with Y<sub>ij</sub> in row i, column
+j.
 Most of A is unknown, and we wish to predict the unknown values.
 *Nonnegative matrix factorization* does this as follows:

 We find nonnegative matrices W and H, each of rank k, such that A is